 This chapter provides driver installation and un-installation instructions for IBM OS/2 v2.x and Warp 3.0/4.0.
-There are three driver files under the $\OS2DRV$ directory on the software diskette:
+There are three driver files under the OS2DRV directory on the software diskette:

-- TMSCSIM.ADD is the DC-390's OS/2 Adapter Device Driver that is fully compatible with OS/2 v2.x and Warp 3.0 - TMSCSIM.DDP contains installation instructions used by TMSCSIM.EXE - TMSCSIM.EXE is the program that searches for the DC-390 and determines its configuration
+- TRM3X5.ADD is the DC-395's OS/2 Adapter Device Driver that is fully compatible with OS/2 v2.x and Warp 3.0 - TRM3X5.DDP contains installation instruction.